-Much of the reason behind this has been the difficulty for new, more nimble companies to enter the industry.
-There are complex legal hurdles, mountains of regulation, and lobbying not to mention the inherent difficulty of selling enough policies to create the risk pool required.
+Much of the reason behind this is attributed to the difficulty for new, more nimble companies to enter the industry.
+There are complex legal hurdles, mountains of regulation, and lobbying, not to mention the inherent difficulty of selling the product to enough people to create the risk pool required.

-As a result, most of the insurance companies out there are glacial behemoths made up of other merged behemoths that were at some point gobbled up by other behemoths.
+As a result, most of the insurance companies out there are behemoths made up of other merged behemoths that were, at some point, gobbled up by other behemoths.

-The casualty in all of this has been the user experience; consumers are forced to navigate the industries half-hearted attempt to update to the digital age and are left demanding a better solution.
+The casualty in all of this has been the user experience; consumers are forced to navigate the industries’ half-hearted attempt to update to the digital age.
+They are left demanding a better solution.

-While health insurance specifically has been even slower than the rest of the industry, there has been progress in other less out of touch corners of the insurance market.
+While health insurance specifically has been even slower than the rest of the industry, there has been progress in other corners of the insurance market.
 A few companies have been disturbing the old order and offering true advancements in both product and UX.

 A huge disrupter in renters and homeowner’s insurance is Lemonade.
-They’ve made a lot of waves with their premiums and claims system, which seeks to align provider and customer incentives.
+They’ve made waves with their premiums and claims system that seeks to align provider and customer incentives.
 This, in combination with some other advancements, has also vastly improved the user experience.

-Another company, possibly less well-known, that is making strides in UX is Trov.
-Trov sells very short-term property insurance, in addition to other insurance products, and it’s all done through an app.
-The idea is innovative and fresh but their attention to the way that consumers are interested in making purchases is what makes them stand out.
+Another company making strides in UX is Trov.
+Trov sells short-term property insurance, in addition to other insurance products, and it’s all done through an app.
+The idea is innovative and fresh but their attention to the way that consumers want to be making purchases is what makes them stand out.

 Here are some ways that every insurance company should be adapting their user experience to catch up.

 The content of the questions is driven by regulation, policy criteria, and data collection and it can be a struggle to limit them in a way that makes purchases more enjoyable.
-However, not driving interested parties away with too many requests is critical.
+It is critical to avoid driving interested parties away with too many requests.